ebremstedt/script_table/README.md

 }
 ```

-Your task is to
+# Your task is to:
-- Create a function that checks which pythonic type a value is.
-Then return the BigQuery Equivalent.
+- Create a function that checks which [pythonic type](https://www.w3schools.com/python/python_datatypes.asp) a value is.
+Then return the [BigQuery Equivalent](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types).
 - Loop through each value of the JSON data, each time getting the BigQuery equivalent by using the function previously mentioned.
 - **No unix timestamps** are allowed.
 Convert it to another, suitable, data type.
 - Each function **must** use typing!